Unity-Technologies/NativeVersionControlPlugins/README.md

-# NativeVersionControlPlugins
+# PerforcePlugin (NativeVersionControlPlugins)

 ## About

-This is the source code of the built-in version control plugins that are shipped with [Unity](http://www.unity3d.com).
+This is the official built-in version control *Perforce* plugin that is shipped with [Unity](http://www.unity3d.com).

+For instance, on Windows it is shipped as `Editor\Data\Tools\VersionControl\PerforcePlugin.exe`.

-You can build support for you own favourite version control system into Unity by cloning this repository and make changes as needed.
+You can build support for you own favorite version control system into Unity by cloning this repository and make changes as needed.

 Note that only Perforce support is shipped for Unity 4.2+, TFSPlugin for 4.6+.